HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-library-preparation.md

 }
 ```
 > *Consider removing `genotype` and `HDBR_accession` from core as they don't make sense here and in other biomaterials.

+> ‡The field `ncbi_taxon_id` will remain required as per this RFC.
+In the future, we can develop tooling that will automatically populate this field from, e.g., the value entered for `ncbi_taxon_id` in the `donor_organism.json` schema.

 And the `provenance.json` schema contains the following properties (all supplied by Ingestion Service):